-The PF-II process consists of three primary steps used to treat organic-contaminated soils, sludge, or other process waste (e.g. waste media not classified as debris or <60mm particle size).
-As indicated in Figure I-9, target waste streams for the PF-II process are organic-contaminated media (i.e., soils and sludges).
-Wastes selected for PF-II treatment require compliance with the treatment standards identified in 40 CFR Parts 268.48 or 268.49 prior to land disposal.
+The PF-II process consists of three possible steps used to treat RCRA organics and PCB remediation waste as soils, sludge, or other process waste (e.g. waste media not classified as debris or <60mm particle size).
+As indicated in Figure I-9, target waste streams for the PF-II process are organic-contaminated media and PCB wastes (i.e., soils and sludges).
+Wastes selected for PF-II treatment require compliance with the treatment standards identified in 40 CFR Parts 268.48 or 268.49 for RCRA organic wastes and 40 CFR 761 for PCB wastes prior to land disposal.
 Dependent upon waste code assignment on the waste "as received" from a generator or upon discovery during process control analyses, PF-II treated waste may require PF-I treatment to ensure total compliance with the identified regulations.

 The first step of the PF-II process may involve pre-conditioning of the waste.
-Select solvents (as determined through preliminary data review or bench testing) are added to the waste and mixed to remove soluble organics that typically prohibit successful thermal operations.
-This activity is conducted using the pneumatic drum tumbler and later decanted.
+Select solvents (as determined through preliminary data review or bench testing) are added to the waste and mixed to remove soluble oils, greases, and tars that typically impede successful thermal operations.
+This activity is conducted using the pneumatic drum tumbler for physical contact followed by liquids decanting.

 The pneumatic dual drum tumbler is an end-over-end rotation device that can accommodate 55- or 85-gallon steel containers (Figure I-10).
 Approximately 1/3 of the tumbling vessel is filled with PF-II waste.
 An equivalent volume quantity of a select solvent is added to the vessel.
-The tumbling vessel is closed appropriately using the typical bungtop lid.
+The tumbling vessel is closed appropriately using the typical bung-top lid.
 A pressure-relief device accommodates the two-inch bunghole.
 The waste and solvent are tumbled for a predetermined amount of time (to support sufficient solvent extraction).
 The vessel's bung-top lid is removed and replaced with a perforated lid.
 The vessel is drained into a catch pan.
 A single drum rotator may also be used in lieu of or in addition to the dual drum tumbler.